-Beam Pulsing system was upgraded by installing a new multi harmonic buncher.
+The Beam Pulsing system was upgraded by installing a new multi-harmonic buncher.
 The beam pulsing system has the following features:

 - Spiral cavity was installed to avoid phase drift due to variation in flight path of the beam through the accelerator.

 - The time resolution achieved for various beams is 1.2 ns to 2 ns.